ESP-WROVER-KIT V3 Getting Started Guide¶

 - All the pins on the ESP32 module are led out to the pin headers on the ESP-WROVER-KIT.
 Users can program ESP32 to enable multiple functions such as PWM, ADC, DAC, I2C, I2S, SPI, etc.

 - Micro SD Card

-- Micro SD card slot for data storage.
+- Develop applications that access Micro SD card for data storage and retrieval.

 - ESP-WROVER-KIT supports mounting and interfacing a 3.2” SPI (standard 4-wire Serial Peripheral Interface) LCD, as shown on figure ESP-WROVER-KIT board layout - back.